UniSharp/laravel-filemanager/README.md

     Here, "editor" is the id of the textarea you are transforming to a CKEditor instance.
 Note that if you are using a custom route you will have to change `/laravel-filemanager?type=Images` to correspond to whatever route you have chosen.
+Be sure to include the `?type=Images` parameter.